crodriguez4443/dende-arts-site/src/blog/come-early-events-new-meta/index.md

 ## DURING THE EVENT

 Personally, I find it very hard to get to know someone during the event.
 Friday, there are workshops and rodas and the same goes for saturday.
-The time is short, and even if there's a party afterwards, you don't always get good one on one time with someone.
-At a party everyone's high energy and trying to have fun, so building a connection with someone doesn't always work here either.
+The time is short, and even if there’s a party afterwards, you don’t always get good one on one time with someone.
+At a party everyone’s high energy and trying to have fun, so building a connection with someone doesn’t always work here either.

 Although this has something to do with preference, I would definitely encourage people to go early to events.
-If you enjoy traveling, then going early also allows you to get to know a place because if you've ever been to a Capoeira event, you know that you barely see anything outside of the academy space.
+If you enjoy traveling, then going early also allows you to get to know a place because if you’ve ever been to a Capoeira event, you know that you barely see anything outside of the academy space.

 ## FRIENDS

-Capoeira's about making friends!
+Capoeira’s about making friends!
 And I definitely did during my trip to Charlotte, NC.
 If you want to see the rodas from the event, check out my [youtube page](https://www.youtube.com/channel/UCxiwDy2xQUf_B5KkONrrzGg), where I post videos and other goodies.
 Videos should be up by Monday.

 #mc\_embed\_signup{background:#fff; clear:left; font:14px Helvetica,Arial,sans-serif; } /\* Add your own MailChimp form style overrides in your site stylesheet or in this style block.
 We recommend moving this block and the preceding CSS link to the HEAD of your HTML file. \*/